defi-wonderland/specs/specs/interop/shared-lockbox-upgrade.md

 ### Add the chain to the op-governed dependency set

 The `SuperchainConfig` contract will be responsible for storing and managing the dependency set.
-Its `addChain` function will add a chain to the dependency set and call the `SystemConfig` of each chain to keep them in sync.
+Its `addChain` function will be used to add the chain to the dependency set and call the `SystemConfig` of each chain to keep them in sync.
 It will also allowlist the corresponding `OptimismPortal`, enabling it to lock and unlock ETH from the `SharedLockbox`.
 Once this process is complete, the system will be ready to process deposits and withdrawals.